elkowar/yolk/docs/src/rhai_docs/global.md

 # Rhai Standard Library builtins
 Rhai standard library functions.

-Note that the typesignatures here do look a bit weird.
+Note that the type signatures here do look a bit weird.
 This is simply a result of how we generate the documentation, and can't easily be improved.